cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 6/22/2020

 When I first found FontAwesome for WPF I was really thrilled - but a recent library update broke this functionality, could have been my usage or bad luck or ... and I was able to role back to an earlier library without issue - but I think in retrospect that what I should do instead is to use icons like those from http://modernuiicons.com/ and use a control for the 'wait' spinner.
-This version starts the process with a spinner control from http://blog.trustmycode.net/?p=133 and https://github.com/ThomasSteinbinder/WPFAnimatedLoadingSpinner.
+This version starts the process with a spinner control from http://blog.trustmycode.net/?p=133 and https://github.com/ThomasSteinbinder/WPFAnimatedLoadingSpinner - I believe this will be more durable in the long term and especially with the extreme durability, at least in the past, of MS Desktop technologies there is a benefit to leaning in when reasonable to longer lasting approaches.

-This is the first generation of the site that I ran into an issue where a page had a bracket code to a non-existant Content ID - I added some guard code, changed the generation ordering and added some code around checking for and generating missing content but this need more attention both potentially in 'pre-checks' and/or in making sure that in as many cases as possible generation can continue and a good error report is generated.
+This is the first generation of the site that I ran into an issue where a page had a bracket code to a non-existent Content ID - I added some guard code, changed the generation ordering and added some code around checking for and generating missing content but this need more attention both potentially in 'pre-checks' and/or in making sure that in as many cases as possible generation can continue and a good error report is generated.

 6/17/2020